John-Jordan/100-days-of-code/r1-log.md

 So I've been watching a tutorial on using tkinter which i finished today.
 I'm now trying to go back and make a GUI for one of the #python projects I had made, a random name selector.
 See how far I get tomorrow.

 ### R1D79
+Started building the GUI with Tkinter for my random name drawing #python program.
+Didn't get as far as I'd hoped but took a side track to learning some Git commands and procedures I'll need for......forever.

 ### R1D80
 ### R1D81
 ### R1D82